Archethought/Archethought.github.io/products/index.md

 ## Where IS Everybody?!?
-When your customer and employee locations are invisible, that value is invisible.
+When your customers and employees are invisible, value is invisible.
 For customers and employees inside your facilities who are shopping, working, living, and playing, Archethought Shepherd™ records locations quickly, easily, and accurately over time, enabling creative new service, engagement, and safety opportunities.
 Unlike vision-based and proprietary solutions, our Bluetooth solution is low cost and